TortugaResearch/Tortuga.Shipwright/README.md

 The container explicitly implements the interface.
 Use the `Expose` attribute on each member if you also want the methods to be marked as `public`.

 Warning: Interfaces with `init` properties are not supported.

+#### Additional Attributes

+The following attributes will be copied from an exposed interface member to the matching container member.

+* EditorBrowsableAttribute
+* ObsoleteAttribute

 ### XML Docs